INTRODUCTION AND BRIEF HISTORY

 - Total cost

-It is important to know your needs before buying a centrifuge because, for every application, there is a right and best kind of centrifuge available.
+It is important to know your needs before buying a centrifuge because, for every application, there is the right and best kind of centrifuge available.
 The most common applications that utilize centrifuge systems are medical and laboratory works.
 Most commonly microcentrifuge, benchtop centrifuge, high-speed centrifuge, ultracentrifuge, and hematocrit centrifuge are used in these fields.
 For example, ultracentrifuge is commonly used in extracting cellular components, such as DNA, in molecular biology, microbiology, and biochemistry.
 Hematocrit units, on the other hand, are mostly used to separate blood components into the plasma and RBC layer.

 Some of the specifications that you should be taking into account are: